Wayoung7/mono-diagram/README.md

 ```

-*Note: this dag graph is not stable, meaning you may get graph with different looking*
+*Note: this dag graph is not stable, meaning you may get graph with different looking each time*

 </details>